cqsunjian/Structural-Scheduling-of-Transient-Control-System/Comparision of conventional works/readme.md

 File CalculatingL.m is the source code file of calculating A matrix for sparse promote method.
 File ReducedY.m is the source code file of calculating the admittance matrix.

-%the running of sparse promote methods need the cvx toolbox for solving semi-definite program problems, which can be downloaded from URL:http://cvxr.com/cvx/.
+the running of sparse promote methods need the cvx toolbox for solving semi-definite program problems, which can be downloaded from URL:http://cvxr.com/cvx/.